A bit About us

 Leaders were recruited and trained from within the power walk group and the timetable set.

-The timetable was limited to four walks on Tuesday, Friday, Saturday and Sunday, but has since expanded to include Monday and Wednesday evenings as well as an early, longer, walk on Saturday morning.
+The timetable was limited to four walks on Tuesday, Friday, Saturday and Sunday, but in it's heyday expanded to include a longer, walk early on Saturday morning and included evening and afternoon walks.

 Veronica's volunteer time came under pressure as the group expanded at a pace, and Bernard Novell took on some of the administration.
 Veronica finally relinquishing the role of Coordinator to Bernard in 2004.